-Imagine a board meeting where you have just presented your Value at Risk (VaR) analysis and a board member asks a simple question.
+Imagine a board meeting.
+You have just presented your Value at Risk (VaR) analysis and a board member asks a simple question.
 “So what are we talking about here?
 What is the expectation?
 What is the most that we can drop if we cross your Value at Risk threshold?” or “What lies beyond the barrier X?
 What would it cost us to give that risk away and insure it?”
 To answer this series of simple questions you need Conditional Value at Risk or CVAR estimate.

 But there is a problem.
 Since most financial models assume a normally distributed world, CVaR numbers produced by assuming the normal distribution grossly underestimate the actual risk.
-We therefore need a technique or tool that would supplement and correctly model the tail risk.
+We, therefore, need a technique or tool that would supplement and correctly model the tail risk.
 While there is no one perfect solution, the historical returns method is one possible candidate for estimating more realistic CVaR estimates.
 We review that in the post below.

 Conditional VaR – Context and background

 In the paper by Yamai and Yoshiba – Comparative analysis of expected shortfall & Value at risk under market stress – Expected Shortfall is defined as “the conditional expectation of loss given that the loss is beyond the VaR level“.
 You can also look at the following two additional sources for more background on CVaR.

 “Expected Shortfall: a natural coherent alternative to Value at Risk” by Carlo Acerbi & Dirk Tasche” by Stan Uryasev as well as the original BIS paper at “Expected Shortfall: a natural coherent alternative to Value at Risk” by Carlo Acerbi & Dirk Tasche.